Midland Main Line: Under British Railways and privatisation

 Since then, 125 mph running has been introduced on extended stretches.
-Improved signalling, increased number of tracks, and the revival of proposals to extend electrification from Bedford to Sheffield.
-Much of this £70 million upgrade, including some line-speed increases, came online on 9 December 2013 (see below).
+Improved signalling, an increased number of tracks and the revival of proposals to extend electrification from Bedford to Sheffield have contributed to this.
+Much of this £70 million upgrade, including some line speed increases, came on-line on 9 December 2013 (see below).
 As of April 2025, the line has been electrified from London St Pancras to Wigston South Junction.

-Network Rail route strategy for freight 2007
+Network Rail route strategy for freight (2007)

-Network Rail published a Route Utilisation Strategy for freight in 2007; over the coming years a cross-country freight route will be developed enhancing the Birmingham to Peterborough Line, increasing capacity through Leicester, and remodelling Syston and Wigston junctions.
+Network Rail published a Route Utilisation Strategy for freight in 2007; over the coming years, a cross-country freight route will be developed enhancing the Birmingham to Peterborough Line, increasing capacity through Leicester, and remodelling and Wigston junctions.

 Network Rail 2010 route plan

 Bridges over the Midland Main Line have been replaced to allow greater clearances for electrification and larger rolling stock.
 Before (top) and after (bottom) the 2014 upgrade.

 Traffic levels on the Midland Main Line are rising faster than the national average, with continued increases predicted.
 In 2006, the Strategic Rail Authority produced a Route Utilisation Strategy for the Midland Main Line to propose ways of meeting this demand; Network Rail started a new study in February 2008 and this was published in February 2010.

-After electrification, the North Northamptonshire towns (Wellingborough, Kettering, and Corby) are planned to have an additional 'Outer Suburban service' into London St Pancras, similar to the West Midlands Trains' Crewe – London Euston services, to cater for the growing commuter market.
+After electrification, three North Northamptonshire towns, Wellingborough, Kettering and Corby, now have an EMR Connect service into London St Pancras.
 North Northamptonshire is a major growth area, with over 7,400 new homes planned to be built in Wellingborough and 5,500 new homes planned for Kettering.